Alan Watts: Life, Lectures, Philosophy, & Famous Quotes

 Final Thoughts: Who Was Alan Watts?

 Alan Watts was one of the greatest thinkers of the modern era.
 His ideas and talks have been attributed by many to be the spark for initiating their own spiritual exploration.
-He was adored and heralded as a guru — despite Watts himself contesting this idea.
+He was adored and heralded as a guru — despite Watts himself rejecting this title.

 He had an incredible amount of wisdom, picked up over the course of many years of study and scholarship.